microsoft/Cognitive-Samples-IntelligentKiosk/KeyAcquisitionScript.md

   # The command below creates the cognitive service keys required by the KIOSK app, and then prints the keys
   echo $(az group deployment create -n cog-keys-deploy -g kiosk-cog-service-keys --template-uri https://raw.githubusercontent.com/Microsoft/Cognitive-Samples-IntelligentKiosk/master/Kiosk/cognitive-keys-azure-deploy.json) | jq '.properties.outputs'

+  # If you dont have jq installed you can execute the command, and manually search for the outputs section
+  # az group deployment create -n cog-keys-deploy -g kiosk-cog-service-keys --template-uri https://raw.githubusercontent.com/Microsoft/Cognitive-Samples-IntelligentKiosk/master/Kiosk/cognitive-keys-azure-deploy.json

   ```

 ### If in stead you want to modify the default parameters you need to get the cognitive-keys-azure-deploy.json and cognitive-keys-azure-deploy.parameters.json files locally and execute the following commands